SamirMokiem/Arduino-uno-tetris/README.md

 This project is not intended to be built and run as-is.
 It should only be used for inspiration and guidance.
 Additionally, please be aware that the infrared communication may not work consistently at all times.

-Here's the improved README with the additional "Small Demos" section:

 ## Small Demos

 ### Pre-Alpha Gameplay Loop Test